 So what is the problem?
 What difference does it make?
 The problem is simple.
 If we cater to a student’s “learning style” by giving the “visual learner” more visual information and more aural information to the “auditory learner” or more movement to the “kinetic learner,” we will short change their learning process.
 This does not mean that we can’t embrace multiple forms of intelligence and provide numerous scaffolds and supports.
 In fact, we should provide visual, auditory, linguistic, conceptual, and socio-cultural scaffolds, but not because of learning styles.
 Because of variability.

 If you haven’t already done so, take some time to talk to your learners about their unique variability, multiple intelligences, and the learning approaches that help to elevate their strengths.
 But remember not to use this information to label or group students and urge students to stop thinking about themselves as being one-dimensional.
 In order to learn, we all need certain conditions and supports, but those change based on context.
-Being self-aware of our strengths, needs, and preferences is incredibly important to becoming an expert learner.
+Being self-aware of our strengths, needs, and preferences is incredibly important to cultivating learner agency.
 And that is real.
 Unlike the Lochness Monster.
 Sorry, Nessi.

 Explore our online courses and take your learning to the next level.